 External doors across much of the school building open outwards.
 People with mobility impairment find these doors a barrier to access, because it is difficult if not impossible to open them from a wheelchair.
-In addition, the lack of contract between the doors frame and handle do not assist users with visual impairment.
+In addition, the lack of contrast between the doors frame and handle do not assist users with visual impairment.

 - Are there noisy door closures?
-Yes, for example in Biology Lab 32 and the door opposite Room 46. - Do all doors have the correct D style of handles?
-In the Upper School building yes, in the other buildings not all. - Are doors accessed by disabled pupils wide enough for wheelchair access?
+Yes please adjust where necessary - Do all doors have the correct D style of handles?
+Not all - Are doors accessed by disabled pupils wide enough for wheelchair access?
 Yes - Do doors include vision panels that extend low enough to enable short or young or wheelchair pupils to see through and be seen?
 Yes - Are door with closers openable with minimum force?
 Yes - Are door handles of a contrasting colour to the background?
-Not all. - Are corridor doors held back in an open position for ease of access?
-Yes
+Not all - Are corridor doors held back in an open position for ease of access?
+Yes - Do held-open doors have high visibility edge markings for ease of identification?
+Yes improve/resolve

-Grade 2021 Do held-open doors have high visibility edge markings for ease of identification?
-Yes Compliant Grade 2021 Сотрианс Suggestions to Change non-compliant door handles to the D style of handle: Example: improve/resolve Handles which do not contrast in colour to the door should either be changed or painted to a different colour.
-Example: Adjust any noisy door closures.
+Change non-compliant door handles to the D style of handle: Example:

+Handles which do not contrast in colour to the door should either be changed or painted to a different colour.
+Example:

 10.2.19 Teaching and Learning Spaces.
 Furniture and Teaching Equipment Best Practice The classroom is the most common type of room in a school building.
 An appropriate classroom environment is important for successful teaching and learning and for ensuring that all students can participate equally in classroom activities.
 It is important that all students can circulate freely around the classroom, and can access storage areas, equipment, sinks, sockets, and so on.
 The provision of ample space and level access is important for those using assistive devices, such as wheelchairs, crutches or canes.
 Worktops and sinks should have knee space underneath to allow a wheelchair user to use them comfortably.
 Anti-glare film is recommended on windows in areas which visually impaired children use frequently.
 This is due to photosensitivity further reducing vision, ability to judge speed and distance and also causing eye pain and headaches.

 Students with disabilities will have certain unique requirements that impact how they use School facilities.
+For example:
-For example: Students with mobility disabilities may have particular difficulties with steps, or heavy doors.
-They may need additional desk space if they use a wheelchair, or additional storage space for a walking frame or crutches.
-Students with visual difficulties will benefit from improved lighting and clear visual contrasts on doorframes and support columns.
-Some students with emotional, psychological or mental health difficulties will benefit from a calming environment created by appropriate use of light and colour schemes.

-Many students have particular requirements for access to laptop computers or other assistive technology.
+- Students with mobility disabilities may have particular difficulties with steps, or heavy doors.
+They may need additional desk space if they use a wheelchair, or additional storage space for a walking frame or crutches. - Students with visual difficulties will benefit from improved lighting and clear visual contrasts on doorframes and support columns. - Some students with emotional, psychological or mental health difficulties will benefit from a calming environment created by appropriate use of light and colour schemes. - Many students have particular requirements for access to laptop computers or other assistive technology.
 Availability of power points for recharging will greatly benefit these students